gowke/FORK_MANAGER/README.md

 # FORK_MANAGER
-all forks in one (so far Linux) not tested on Unix
+pour all forks into one venv (so far for Linux only, not tested on Mac)

 lightweight manager written in Python

-pulls source codes and installs available forks into host blockchain environment
+pull source codes from github and install available forks into host blockchain environment

-features connection to a remote host to monitor remote farmer or harvester
+features connection to a remote host to monitor remote farmer or harvester if an instance is installed on that host.

 --To Install--

 clone this git repo and cd into the FORK_MANAGER

-python3 launcher.py to get started, if no tkinter do sudo apt-get install python3-tk, also requires gitPython repo. (pip3 install gitPython) or run pip3 install -r requirements.txt to install dependencies
+python3 launcher.py to get started, if no tkinter do 'sudo apt-get install python3-tk', also requires gitPython repo. (pip3 install gitPython) or run pip3 install -r requirements.txt to install dependencies.

-to run cli installer without tkinter do python3 launcher.py -i agem,chia,goji -d /home/{someuser}/{host fork}-blockchain
+to run cli installer without tkinter do python3 launcher.py -i agem,flax,goji -d /home/{someuser}/{chia}-blockchain

-if planning to run fork manager it is recommended to install it alongside your forks using the above instruction (agem)
+recommend pouring agem (the form manager) into the host (chia) blockchain and then pour all successive forks into it.

 cd into the blockchain environment